-The Supreme Court has indicated that it is, at least in the context of a prohibition of homosexual sodomy.22 And undoubtedly it is true that "disgust" sometimes captures a sound moral intuition and that on reflection, we will find that moral repugnance is based on good grounds.
+The Supreme Court has indicated that it is, at least in the context of a prohibition of homosexual sodomy.
+19 And undoubtedly it is true that "disgust" sometimes captures a sound moral intuition, and that on reflection, we will find that moral repugnance is based on good grounds.
 Sometimes repugnance is fully rational.
-But standing by itself, and not subject to reason or scrutiny, moral repugnance seems to be a weak basis for intruding on a human choice, no matter what the Court said in Hardwick.23 Moral repugnance has been invoked for many bans that could not easily withstand analysis; consider prohibitions on racial intermarriage or masturbation.
+But standing by itself, and not subject to reason or scrutiny, moral repugnance seems to be a weak basis for intruding on a human choice.
+Moral repugnance has been invoked for many bans that could not easily withstand analysis; consider bans on racial intermarriage or masturbation.
 In the context of cloning, moral repugnance might well be a response to vaguely remembered science fiction stories or horror movies, or to perceptions based on ignorance and confusion (as in the idea that a clone is a complete "copy" of the original, or a "copy" that is going to be evil).
 The real task is to see if moral repugnance can be defended, not simply asserted.